 Bioprinting technology plays a major role in developing biomimetic tissue models for drug-screening and toxicity testing.
 In the recently funded EU-project “Taktira”, led by Syntab Therapeutics, a new class of immuno-oncologics are developed and validated.
 The research consortium comprises eight partners from academia and industry: Syntab Therapeutics (Würselen), Gremse-IT (Aachen), TECO Development (Rheinbach), and Black Drop Biodrucker (Aachen), as well as the Institute of Laboratory Animal Science, the Institute for Experimental Molecular Imaging and the Clinic for Gynaecology of the University Hospital RWTH Aachen as well as the Institute for Biological Chemistry of the University of Vienna.
 The consortium investigates a new class of immuno-oncologics that activate the innate immune system and at the same exhibit higher efficacy and better bioavailability than existing compounds.
 Black Drop supports the consortium with 3D-bioprinting technology and expertise on the biofabrication of vascularized tumor models.

-The partners Universiteit Maastricht (CARIM, lead partner), Universiteit Hasselt (BIOMED), VITO, TSG InnoteQ, PimBio, Tenco DDM, DSP Valley, BONNÉ+JAN and Black Drop Biodrucker GmbH focus in the Interreg Vlaanderen-Nederland project Trans Tech Diagnostics (TTD) on the development of better options for the identification of cardiovascular diseases.
+Partners Universiteit Maastricht (CARIM, lead partner), Universiteit Hasselt (BIOMED), VITO, TSG InnoteQ, PimBio, Tenco DDM, DSP Valley, BONNÉ+JAN, de Keuzearchitecten, Fox Biosystems and Black Drop focus on developing better options for identification of cardiovascular diseases within the Interreg Flanders-The Netherlands project Trans Tech Diagnostics (TTD).

-New technology (bioassays) in the field of inflammatory reactions, the testing of (nano) molecular biomarkers and novel test set-ups are used within TTD to determine the (personalised) risk of cardiovascular diseases.
-TTD’s open innovation platform also offers options for collaboration with the business community and knowledge staff with regard to cardiovascular disease research.
+New technologies (bioassays) at the level of inflammation, testing of (nano)molecular biomarkers and new experimental infrastructure will be used within TTD to determine (personalized) cardiovascular risk.
+The open innovation platform of TTD also offers options for collaborations with other public and private partners focusing on cardiovascular research.

 Last month, the 44th Annual Conference of the European Society for Artificial Organs was held in Vienna.
 The conference offered a diverse program with impressive talks and fascinating posters.
 Andreas Blaeser, scientist at RWTH Aachen and CEO of Black Drop Biodrucker GmbH, demonstrated recent progress in 3D-bioprinting research.
 In the session Tissue Engineering & Regenerative Medicine, Blaeser, introduced a novel Drop-on-Demand bioprinting approach for generation of capillary-like networks.
 The presented technique holds great promise to facilitate fabrication of vascularized organs-on-a-chip in the near future.